 In 2015, SStS’s board of directors began what we think will be a five-year effort to convert to an entirely alumni board.
-Our current board of ten directors includes six alumni.
+Our current board of fifteen directors includes six alumni.
 With an advisory committee of diverse, seasoned professionals, we create a mentoring program for our executive board, role modeling the very structure we believe critical for supporting generations of ethical leaders.

 Started in 2014, the alumni association was created by past students eager to “stay involved.”
 Their curiosity and eagerness were the impetus for the evolution of our mission to include “supporting” ethical leadership within our alumni.